 New IDR recertification Date Summary

-With the CARES Act, Presidential Executive Orders, and the Consolidated Appropriation Act the restart of student loan repayment has become more confusing.
-As more borrowers use the IDR methods, properly managing your recertification dates and income will be critical to your financial future.
+The CARES Act, Presidential Executive Orders, and the Consolidated Appropriation Act have made the restart of student loan repayment more confusing.
+As more borrowers will be using the IDR methods, properly managing your recertification dates and income will be critical to your financial future.

 At PayForED, we make it our job to offer smart and efficient student loan solutions using our optimized software and resources.
 We do this is by providing information to help borrowers manage their recertification timing options.
-Use the above IDR Recertification Data Chart to properly evaluate your options.
 If you need professional advice, PayForED does have a list of College Funding and Student Loan Advisors.

 Disclaimer: PayForED is not a tax consulting firm.
-Any of the above information needs to be review by a tax advisor since other tax items could impact your results.
+Any of the above information needs to be reviewed by a tax advisor since other tax items could impact your results.